Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint

-\begin{lemma} Algorithm~\ref{alg:fastlocal} can be implemented using $O(\eps^{-1}nr)$ value oracle and $O(\eps^{-1}nr \log r)$ independence oracle queries.
-Moreover, the final subset $S$ in the algorithm satisfies Inequality~\eqref{ineq-localOPT}. \end{lemma} \begin{proof} We begin by proving that the final set $S$ in Algorithm~\ref{alg:fastlocal} satisfies Inequality~\eqref{ineq-localOPT} with respect to every independent set $T \in \cI$.
-Notice that $S$ is a base of $\cM$ since it has the size of a base.
-Additionally, we assume that $T$ is a base.
-This assumption is without loss of generality since the monotonicity of $f$ guarantees that if $S$ violates Inequality~\eqref{ineq-localOPT} with respect to $T$, then it violate it also with respect to any base of $\cM$ containing $T$.
-We can now use Corollary~\ref{cor:perfect_matching_two_bases} to get a bijective function $h\colon T \to S$ such that $S - h(v) + v \in \cI$ for every $v \in S$ and $h(v) = v$ for every $v \in S \cap T$.
-Since Algorithm~\ref{alg:fastlocal} terminated with the set $S$, for every $v \in T \setminus S$ it must hold that
+Using the last observation, let us prove that the output set $S_{i^* - 1}$ of Algorithm~\ref{alg:fastlocal} satisfies Inequality~\eqref{ineq-localOPT} with respect to every independent set $T \in \cI$.
+Note that $S_{i^* - 1}$ is a base of $\cM$ since it has the size of a base.
+Additionally, we assume below that $T$ is a base.
+This assumption is without loss of generality since if $S_{i^* - 1}$ violates Inequality~\eqref{ineq-localOPT} with respect to some set $T$, then it violates it also with respect to any base of $\cM$ obtained by adding enough dummy elements to $T$.
+Therefore, we can use Corollary~\ref{cor:perfect_matching_two_bases} to get a bijective function $h\colon T \to S_{i^* - 1}$ such that $S_{i^* - 1} - h(v) + v \in \cI$ for every $v \in T$ and $h(v) = v$ for every $v \in S_{i^* - 1} \cap T$.
+We claim that for every element $v \in T$, it holds that